 Responsibilities of this position will include creating and maintaining training materials for research computing related software and hardware; conducting training; evaluating, installing, upgrading, and maintaining scientific software; and consulting with researchers on the development and migration of scientific workflows to a high performance research computing environment.

-To apply to the Cyberinfrastructure Engineer position at the University of Missouri go to https://hrs.missouri.edu/find-a-job and click on staff jobs, and then prospective employees, and search for 28438.
+More information on how to apply for this position will be posted soon.
 To find more information about Research Computing Support Services at the University of Missouri please visit our website at https://doit.missouri.edu/research/.

 — Nov.
 7, 2018